Transferring a Large File to a Target Server Using Azure DevOps, CyberArk, and Ansible

 Transfer

 I then transferred each smaller chunk over.
-You can do this pipeline run by pipeline run like I did, or you could engineer a single run to do the transfers in one go.
-Up to you.
 Here is basic example of what the file transfer playbook looked like:

 ---